jericovalino/Train_Mask_RCNN/README.md

 Make sure that you have your virtual environment still activated or otherwise it will give you an error.
 In CMD go to /Tensorflow_API-Custom_Mask_RCNN directory.
 Type `jupyter notebook` then hit enter.
 A local webpage will open on your brower, find and click "mask_rcnn_eval.ipynb". <br/>

 Now, under the variables cell.
 Edit PATH_TO_FROZEN_GRAPH, PATH_TO_LABELS, and the NUM_CLASSES.
 In the detection cell edit PATH_TO_TEST_IMAGES_DIR and TEST_IMAGE_PATHS to work with your own path.
-Click the Import cell then click the run button.
-Once the cell is done running its block of code, you will see * will change 1 in a few seconds.
+Click the first cell then click the run button.
+Once the cell is done running its block of code, you will see * will change into 1 in a few seconds.
 Click the run button until the last cell.
 Finally, after a few seconds you will see a test image with mask on it!.
 It will look something like this:

 ![alt text](https://raw.githubusercontent.com/jericovalino/Train_Mask_RCNN/master/extra/jupyter.PNG)